PKCS 11

+PKCS #11 is sometimes referred to as "Cryptoki" (from "cryptographic token interface" and pronounced as "crypto-key").

 The API defines most commonly used cryptographic object types (RSA keys, X.509 certificates, DES/Triple DES keys, etc.) and all the functions needed to use, create/generate, modify and delete those objects.

 Usage

 Most commercial certificate authority (CA) software uses PKCS #11 to access the CA signing key or to enroll user certificates.
 Cross-platform software that needs to use smart cards uses PKCS #11, such as Mozilla Firefox and OpenSSL (using an extension).
 It is also used to access smart cards and HSMs.
 Software written for Microsoft Windows may use the platform specific MS-CAPI API instead.
 Both Oracle Solaris and Red Hat Enterprise Linux contain implementations for use by applications, as well.

 Relationship to KMIP

-The Key Management Interoperability Protocol (KMIP) defines a wire protocol that has similar functionality to the PKCS#11 API.
+The Key Management Interoperability Protocol (KMIP) defines a wire protocol that has similar functionality to the PKCS #11 API.

 The two standards were originally developed independently but are now both governed by an OASIS technical committee.
-It is the stated objective of both the PKCS#11 and KMIP committees to align the standards where practicable.
-For example, the PKCS#11 Sensitive and Extractable attributes are being added to KMIP version 1.4.
+It is the stated objective of both the PKCS #11 and KMIP committees to align the standards where practicable.
+KMIP also has special operations that provide a complete standards based wire protocol for PKCS #11.

 There is considerable overlap between members of the two technical committees.